-For galaxy clustering measurements for baryon acoustic oscillation (BAO) and redshift-space distortion (RSD), LRGs are convenient because they occupy dense regions and are thus strongly biased relative to the dark matter, b~2, so the clustering amplitude is high.
+For galaxy clustering measurements for baryon acoustic oscillations (BAO) and redshift-space distortions (RSD), LRGs are convenient because they occupy dense regions and are thus strongly biased relative to the dark matter, b~2, so the clustering amplitude is high.
 With our simulations we have estimated the completeness rate for objects in the CMC catalogue.
 We plot in Fig. 3.3 a preliminary example of the redshift completeness for LRGs, showing the magnitude, as a function of redshift, where the DESpec redshift success rate is expected to be 90%.
-(The magnitude gets fainter with increasing redshift because strong absorption lines enter the DESpec spectral range, which more than offsets the lower flux levels.)
+(The 90% completeness magnitude gets fainter with increasing redshift, because strong absorption lines enter the DESpec spectral range with increasing z, which more than offsets the lower flux levels.)
 Also shown is the apparent magnitude vs. redshift relation for an LRG with luminosity of 3L* (Eisenstein et al. 2001), showing that the survey is expected to be about 90% efficient for bright (>3L*) LRG redshift measurement out to z = 1.3 in a 30 minute exposure, modulo target selection efficiency, fiber collisions, etc.

-We have considered two different selections for LRG's.
+We have considered two different selection algorithms for LRG's.
 The first is based on optical and near-infrared data from the DES+VHS datasets.
 The second one is based on a full selection from DES bands combined with near-infrared bands from VHS as well as WISE data.
-We have made two LRG selections for the following reasons: LRG's at z~0.5 usually inhabit large dark-matter halos and hence are tracers of the DM field which produces the lensing measured by the DES sample.
+We have made two LRG selections for the following reasons: LRG's at z~0.5 usually inhabit massive dark-matter halos and hence are tracers of the dark matter field that produces the lensing measured by the DES sample.
 We therefore can extract extra information via cross-correlation techniques described earlier.
 The two selections are a proof-of-concept showing that these galaxies can be selected in large numbers at the appropriate redshifts both with a simple color cut and also much more efficiently with more complicated techniques (which might yield better results in terms of finding larger cross-correlations but might be harder to understand in terms of selection effects).
 We describe the selections below including the number density of galaxies in each selection.

 Using DES+VHS imaging, LRGs can be selected to yield a relatively flat redshift distribution over the range 0.5 < z < 1 by using selection cuts in r-z vs. z-H color space.
-We plot these color diagrams in Figure 3.4.
+We plot these color-color diagrams in Figure 3.4.
 These cuts supply more than the needed density of LRG targets, so the targets can be randomly sampled.
 The galaxies yielded by Cut I amount to 770 galaxies per square degree at magnitudes in the z band brighter than 21.
-For Cuts II and III we have ~60 objects per square degree at magnitudes brighter than 22 in the z band, but they are at significantly higher redshifts.
+For Cuts II and III, we have ~60 objects per square degree at magnitudes brighter than 22 in the z band, but they are at significantly higher redshifts.
 These cuts will also select some non-LRG objects.